urself25/OrcaSlicer_FF_AD4_Profile/README.md

 This was based of Orcaslicer V.2.2.0 for Windows.
 It may be possible to install the same files in MacOS or Linux versions of Orcaslicer but I don't have those OS and can't certify that it is possible.

 ### <ins>**How to install:**</ins>
-Recommendation only: rename file \program files\orcaslicer\resources\profiles\Flashforge.json to Flashforge.json.bk Extract the RAR file in \program files\orcaslicer\resources\profiles\ (requires admin rights) Start OrcaSlicer
+_Recommendation only: rename file "\program files\orcaslicer\resources\profiles\Flashforge.json" to "Flashforge.json.bk"_

+- Extract the RAR file in \program files\orcaslicer\resources\profiles\ (requires admin rights)
+- Start OrcaSlicer
-Select Adventurer 4 printer
+- Select Adventurer 4 printer

 It will overwrite certain common files used among certain Flashforge printers profiles but it should not affect the ability to use them.